Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Travel back in time to the tense summer of 1944 through the fascinating and interactive displays at the Churchill War Rooms.
 The displays combine images, footage, and oral histories to outline and narrate the events before, during, and after the Second World War.

 Best time to visit: The best time to visit Churchill War Rooms is from November to March.
-To avoid crowds, avoid visiting the attraction from May to August.
+To avoid crowds, do not plan your visit from May to August.

 Getting there: